Virtual participation in proceedings commenced (Order, 4 June).

 It was shockingly clear at Prime Minister’s questions this week that the Prime Minister had not read the report commissioned by his Government on the worst-case scenario for a second spike of coronavirus, which suggests that there could be upwards of 120,000 hospital deaths.
 Given the seriousness of this report, can the Secretary of State confirm that, unlike the Prime Minister, he has read it?
 What steps is he taking to implement the recommendations of the report, to prevent a catastrophic second spike of the virus?

-The report was incredibly important in making sure that we cast ahead and look at all the challenges facing us, but it took the assumption that there would be no action from the Government should the R go to 1.7 and it is our stated policy not to allow that to happen.
-So although the report showed a worse-case scenario based on a set of assumptions, we are constantly vigilant.
+The report was incredibly important in making sure that we cast ahead and look at all the challenges facing us, but it took the assumption that there would be no action from the Government should the R go to 1.7, and it is our stated policy not to allow that to happen.
+So although the report showed a worst-case scenario based on a set of assumptions, we are constantly vigilant.

 I appreciate the Secretary of State’s answer to several questions about the learning he has done, because 10 days ago I asked him about information for the people of Hinckley and Bosworth, in Leicestershire.
 They want to know where the boundary is and what the implication is of any changes.
 Would he be kind enough to point out exactly where the boundary is?
 For the people who are now out of lockdown, will he say what that means in terms of the measures they are taking, so that they have a clear message to take home tonight?

 I am happy to give that answer, which is very clear.
-For those in the city of Leicester, and in Oadby and Wigston, the position is that of the measures that I have set out: releasing, on 24 July, the closure of non-essential retail and of schools and childcare facilities, but keeping all the other measures in place.
+For those in the city of Leicester, and in Oadby and Wigston, the position is that of the measures that I have set out: releasing, from 24 July, non-essential retail closure and closure of schools and childcare facilities, but keeping all the other measures in place.
 Those not in those two specific areas return to the same measures that the rest of the country is living with, except of course that we will keep the higher vigilance, the higher level of testing and the communications in those areas.
 The decisions on this geography were taken on the advice of local council leaders.
 While I have been on my feet, I have seen that the Mayor of Leicester has made some comments on this.
 I did ask him whether he wanted to put forward a different geography within the city of Leicester and he declined to do so, but we work very hard and as closely we can with Leicester and especially with the public health officials there, who are doing a valiant job in difficult circumstances.

-On lessons learned, given the circumstances in Leicester, does the Secretary of State agree that the Government made a terrible mistake in cutting the Health and Safety Executive’s budget by 48% and by instructing the HSE to reduce inspections in the textiles industry by a third?
+On lessons learned, given the circumstances in Leicester, does the Secretary of State agree that the Government made a terrible mistake in cutting the Health and Safety Executive’s budget by 48% and in instructing the HSE to reduce inspections in the textiles industry by a third?

 I welcome the targeted new approach to business closures in the local lockdown area.
 However, the current lockdown has affected businesses both within that area and outside it, because people have decided not to open for fear of an unmanageable number of people coming to their establishments.
 Will the Secretary of State look to offer additional support for those businesses?